As an Amazon Associate I earn from qualifying purchases.

-Brace yourself, I finally created clean lemon bars!
+Brace yourself, I finally created lemon bars without processed sugar!

 Now I’m not going to sugarcoat this (although I kinda did… literally).
 Just because these are clean doesn’t mean you can chow down.
 They are high in fat and calories, so adjust your eating plan accordingly for special occasions.
 (Eating one of these bars/squares is about the same as eating 1 Lara Bar.)